japgolly/svg-android/README.md

 Changes
 =======
 * Mavenised.
-* Added SVGBuilder to allow for SVG parsing & rendering options.
+* Added SVGBuilder to allow easy specification of SVG parsing & rendering options.
 * ColorFilters can now be applied.
-IMO this replaces the replace-single-colour functionality.
-* Fixed SVGParser when running with Robolectric.
+* This library now works with Robolectric.
-* Handles viewBox SVG attribute.
+* SVG viewBox attribute is now handled.
-* Handles numbers with exponents.
+* Numbers with exponents are handled.
 * Performance enhancements.
-* Many great fixes from [josefpavlik](https://github.com/josefpavlik/svg-android) and [mrn](https://github.com/mrn/svg-android)
+* Has most community patches applied.
+Great work to [josefpavlik](https://github.com/josefpavlik/svg-android) and [mrn](https://github.com/mrn/svg-android)